Iyad-Abdulwahid/Task-Manager/README.md

 An instructor will be assigned to each engineer as their squad lead and will check in with you briefly every day (whether via Slack or on Zoom).
 The purpose of these check-ins is NOT to discuss technical questions, but to answer questions about workflow and get a status checkin.

+**Note:**

+- All students are required to use at least one of their tokens by 5 pm ET on Thursday, 1/6 during in-class office hours
+- Tyler will continue to hold office hours in the evenings/Sunday, which are token-free.
+However, you WILL be required to submit a troubleshooting issue before requesting project-related debugging (see next section for more info on troubleshooting issues!)

 #### Github Issues

 We strongly encourage you to file a Github issue in this repository prior to using your tokens. **Learning to communicate effectively about issues in your code essential skill as a developer.**